agkozak/zsh-z/README.md

 <details>
     <summary>Here are the latest features and updates.</summary>

+- August 13, 2021
+    + Fixed the explanation string printed during completion so that it may be formatted with `zstyle`.
 - July 29, 2021
     + Temporarily disabling use of `print -v`, which seems to be mangling CJK multibyte strings.
 - July 27, 2021